EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * Explicit connection identifiers C_I, C_R chosen by I and R, respectively, enabling the recipient to find the protocol state.

-* Transcript hashes TH_2, TH_3, TH_4 used for key derivation and as additional authenticated data.
+* Transcript hashes (hashes of message data) TH_2, TH_3, TH_4 used for key derivation and as additional authenticated data.

 * Computationally independent keys derived from the ECDH shared secret and used for authenticated encryption of different messages.